I was born in the Republic of Trinidad and Tobago. My earliest memory is of being profoundly happy to be alive.

 In 2006, I co-produced a training DVD, which tackles the cause of anxiety and panic attacks: Boyd Brent’s Trip-Wire Solution.
 And, between 2006 and 2009, I wrote the first book of my epic Psychic Wars sci-fi saga: Veterans of the Psychic Wars, and in 2012 I released the eBook, Ashes to Ashes: Screenplay.
 Also in 2012, I became Kingston upon Thames adult intellectual chess champion in what was my first and only British chess tournament.

 With the support of my music fans, January 2014 saw me at number 1 on the Reverbnation Electronica chart for the UK and 6th globally, and I've maintained a Top 40 presence throughout 2014.
-In January 2015, I released another instalment from the Psychic Wars universe and in October I published Images of Cuba, my first travel photography book.
-I'm currently a member of The Performing Right Society, and The British Science Fiction Association.
+In January 2015, I released another instalment from the Psychic Wars universe and following a visit to Cuba, I also published two photographic books celebrating the unique history and culture of the island: Images of Cuba and Classic Cars of Cuba.
+In 2016, I collaborated with my wife to produce the premium hardcover cookbook, Rum & Red Peppers: 80 Caribbean, Armenian, Middle Eastern & Mediterranean Recipes.
+I'm currently a member of The Performing Right Society and The British Science Fiction Association.

 Veterans of the Psychic Wars - Book Trailer